The Syngenta Foundation operates across sub-portfolios, moving smallholder innovations from incubation through to handover.

 Smallholders produce part of their own food needs, and a surplus that helps feed their countries and supply international markets.
 With the right kinds of agricultural technologies and supporting services such as extension, credit, and microinsurance, smallholders could increase their production significantly and sustainably.
 In the process, they would improve their own food security and that of their communities and countries.
 ‘Inclusive’ agricultural growth would be promoted, the fundamental basis for equitable economic development.

 The Syngenta Foundation focuses on productivity and the inclusion of farmers in remunerative value chains.
 The focus is on ‘pre-commercial’ farmers, often in semi-arid areas, who display potential for agricultural growth.
-The Foundation runs projects in Africa, Asia, and Latin America, and contributes to the agricultural policy debate worldwide.
+The Foundation runs initiatives in Africa and Asia, and contributes to the agricultural policy debate worldwide.
 It works with a wide range of partners operationally and in thought leadership.
 The Foundation engages, for example, the public sector, international organizations, think tanks, the private sector, other foundations, social entrepreneurs, and non-governmental organizations (NGOs).
 As well as establishing pilot projects, the Foundation also puts major emphasis on successful scale-up.

 The Foundation invests in sustainable improvements in farm yields, and helps small farmers earn income from their produce.
 The productivity of primary production factors such as labor, land, and water is a major concern, as is total factor productivity.
 Investments in plant science and product delivery systems - such as strengthened national seed industries - underpin the productivity goal.
 So do credit systems, index insurance, and market links for grains, pulses and high-value products and crops.

 We complement our agricultural extension projects with a portfolio of partnerships in advanced crop science.
-The Foundation additionally works to create ‘enabling conditions’ in the form of improved regulatory frameworks, stewardship capacity, financial, and risk transfer tools, biodiversity conservation, and land improvement funded by carbon finance.
+The Foundation additionally works to create ‘enabling conditions’ in the form of improved regulatory frameworks, stewardship capacity, financial, and risk transfer tools, biodiversity conservation and land improvement.
 It also conducts policy studies and outreach in a growing range of domains.